Dillon Short-Term Rental Rules

 No Moratorium or Caps on Dillon Short-Term Rental Licenses

-At present, there are no moratorium and no caps on short-term rental licenses in Dillon.
-Accordingly, the Town of Dillon continues to receive, evaluate and process new short-term rental applications at this time.
 Interestingly, in February 2023, the Finance Manager noted a decrease in total Dillon short-term rental licenses from 2022 to 2023.
 In that regard, there were 380 active Dillon short-term rental licenses at the end of May 2022 and only 345 active Dillon short-term rental licenses in February 2023.
+Dillon short-term rental license numbers remained relatively consistent in 2023, with 357 having been issued as of December 2023.

 On September 21, 2021, the Dillon Town Council convened a meeting on workforce housing solutions, and it initially appeared the Council might pass an emergency 7-month moratorium on new Dillon STR licenses.
 However, after extensive discussion and citing the need for additional research, the Dillon Town Council chose not to move forward with the emergency ordinance.
 Instead, the Dillon Town Council decided to earmark additional time to the STR topic on a biweekly basis.
 The Dillon Town Council noted the potential for STR license caps, STR occupancy limits, STR license fee increases as well as possibly asking voters for a new tax increase.
 The Dillon Town Council also planned to facilitate community meetups for discussion to ensure that local residents and second homeowners had ample opportunity to be heard.